Meet the Team

 Among countless design-centric ventures and adventures over the years, Chris has designed over 90 rock music biographies for London publishers, many local projects including the much-loved Whitley Bay & Tynemouth Guide (in collaboration with Paul Irwin—q.v.), and is responsible for the Tyne Idols logo, brand development and any design and publicity materials.

-Many other gripping projects to speak of include creating the former website bananastan.com with the legendary Van Dyke Parks to promote and release the wonderful music of sunnier climes; designing the official biography for the great Jon Hiseman; working directly with several other long-time musical heroes on design assignments such as websites, publishing and advertising; and spreading the love for clients in places as far-flung as Italy, Zimbabwe, Canada, Nigeria, Los Angeles, and the Caribbean.
+Many other gripping projects to speak of include creating the former website bananastan.com with the legendary Van Dyke Parks to promote and release the wonderful music of sunnier climes; designing the official biography for the great Jon Hiseman; working directly with several other long-time musical heroes on design assignments such as websites, publishing and advertising; and spreading the love for clients in places as far-flung as Italy, Zimbabwe, Canada, Botswana, Nigeria, Los Angeles, and the Caribbean.

 A name linked with over three decades of music on television and other media, Chris Phipps has always maintained a talent for documenting the regional roots of pop and rock, showcasing his passion for the subject whether on a local or world platform.